PitPik/VOM/README.md

 // any rendering is involved...
 // NOTE: items don't get enriched if there is a propery parentNode present

+preRecursionCallback: function(item) {},
+// same as above but it will be called before the childNodes are processed.

 throwErrors: false
 // there are some checks in VOM that might call console.warn if something went wrong.
 // If throwErrors is set to true, there would be an error thrown instead of just a console.warn